nickmonad/scli/README.md

 scli
 ====

-Stream SoundCloud... in your terminal!
+Stream [SoundCloud](https://soundcloud.com)... in your terminal!

 ![screenshot](./docs/screenshot.png)

 ## How?

-`scli` justs needs a SoundCloud URL to start playing a track.
+`scli` just needs a SoundCloud URL to start playing a track. :fire:

 ```
 $ scli https://soundcloud.com/trippycode/boris-brejcha-art-of-minimal-techno-tripping-the-mad-doctor-by-rttwlr
 ```

-Or, any other you'd like to play! :fire:

-**Please note, this interacts with SoundCloud's public API, and therefore does not support subscription content at this time.**
+**Please note, this interacts with SoundCloud's public API, and therefore does not support subscription content.**

 ### Controls